vnenkpet/japanese/README.md

 This is a mono-repository consisting of services necessary to run this application.

-### Dictionary/Kanji API
+### Dictionary API

 Based on Jmdict (working), Jmnedict and Kanjidic.
 Nodejs/Mongoose/Typescript.

-### Web client
+### Dictionary App

 React client application.

-### User API
-Api for managing users and their saved flashcards.

 ### Database generator

 This isn't a part of the runtime environment, rather a local script used for downloading and processing the freely available data to set up a mongodb database.
+Eventually it should become it's own microservice checking for changes that updates the database continuously.

+## Other

+Some scripts that extend the database generator and should ultimately be a part of it.